 Many organizations do not have a clear, unified understanding of obligations.
 In fact, it is very rare to see any entity within an organization that has a full grasp of what is required during a disruption, and what the implications are if the organization cannot meet those obligations.
 The BIA enables the organization to create a thorough understanding of these obligations and to enable the appropriate level of business continuity planning to achieve compliance.

 One of the most valuable aspects of the BIA is the estimation of impacts tied to downtime.
-Understanding financial, reputational, contractual, legal/regulatory, operational, and other impacts enables the organization to develop the business case, with appropriate justification, to select, implement and maintain business continuity strategies.
-With proper justification the organization is set-up to identify and implement appropriate capabilities needed to meet recovery objectives – resulting in appropriate spend.
+Understanding financial, reputational, contractual, legal/regulatory, operational, and other impacts enable the organization to develop the business case, with appropriate justification, to select, implement, and maintain business continuity strategies.
+With proper justification, the organization is set-up to identify and implement appropriate capabilities needed to meet recovery objectives – resulting in the appropriate spend.

 The BIA process can be used to begin the data collection effort for business continuity plans.
 When performing the BIA, the organization can begin to collect business continuity plan content, such as existing controls and recovery strategies, team and staffing requirements, internal and external contact information, and other resource-specific information required for the business continuity plan.
 Once this information is collected, the organization can begin to populate the business continuity plan and present a starting point to those charged with creating and maintain the plans (as opposed to starting with a blank template).

 When organizations choose not to perform a BIA, some of the most common problems that occur that affect the performance of the business continuity program include:

 The BIA and risk assessment are often talked about at the same time, and that’s because many business continuity programs perform them together (or in close coordination).
 Here are the key distinctions between a BIA and a risk assessment: